You need to be careful with the World Points redemption center, otherwise you might get taken for a ride.

 - Charity donations under $250: I cringe having to put anything involving charity under the “worst” category, but unfortunately the redemption tiers for charitable donations are the same as they are with cash rebate.
 I’m very disappointed to see Bank of America is so cheap with charity.

-- Most partner gift cards under $250: With a lot of credit card reward programs, such as the Citi Thank You Points, 10,000 points = $100 partner gift card (1 cent point value).
-With other programs like the Discover More rewards, you can redeem even less and still get full point value.
-Unfortunately the BofA World Points operate on a somewhat similar scale as their cash rebates (see examples to right).
+- Most partner gift cards under $250: With a lot of credit card reward programs, 10,000 points = $100 partner gift card (1 cent value per point).
+And with some programs like the new Discover “it” card and the Freedom from Chase, you can even get a full 1 cent per point value for $25 and $50 gift cards.
+Unfortunately, the BofA World Points operate on a somewhat similar scale as their cash rebates (see examples to right).
 Even the $500 MasterCard/Visa gift cards only give you 0.80 of a cent value.

 - Cash rebates $250 and up: As you saw on the above table, once you hit $250 and above you will be getting a full 1:1 conversion on your World Points redemption.